 To begin your legal fight, all you need to do is get in touch with a knowledgeable Lexington extortion lawyer, like those at Suhre & Associates, LLC.
-Your first consultation with our defense team is free, so call us to schedule yours today.
+Your first consultation with our defense team is free, so call us at 859-569-4014 or contact us online to schedule yours today.

 Why You Should Hire Suhre & Associates, LLC

 Extortion is a complicated and serious crime.
 If you’ve been charged with extortion, there’s a good chance that the government thinks that the likelihood of conviction is high.

 The idea of defending yourself against extortion charges can be as frightening as it is nerve-wracking.
 Fortunately, you do not – and should not – have to take on this challenge on your own.

 Hiring an experienced Lexington criminal defense attorney from Suhre & Associates, LLC to represent you is a great way to tip the scales of justice in your favor.